-This Mushroom Swiss Pasta is a mouthful, quite literally!
-It is a light and refreshing version of a traditionally heavy dish that will leave you begging for more!
+This mushroom swiss pasta is a mouthful, quite literally!
+It is a light and refreshing (the sauce is not heavy and thick like you may be used to!) version of a traditionally heavy hamburger-helper type dish that will leave you begging for more!
 It is based on a Mushroom Swiss Cheeseburger but is a creamy dreamy delicate version that will have you thinking gourmet!
 Don’t miss my Cheeseburger Pasta if you love this dish!

 Mushroom Swiss Pasta